 Nutrition Education

 The purpose of the East Texas Food Bank’s Nutrition Education Program is obesity and chronic disease prevention.
 The program offers nutrition education to low-income community members by partnering with community organizations and social service agencies serving limited-resource clients.
-The program also offers nutrition education through direct education classes, the Healthy Pantry Program and Partners in Health.
+The program also offers nutrition education through direct education classes and Partners in Health.

 Direct Education